BennyBolton/bstatus/README.md

 -----

-bstatus can be run by running the created node script with `./bstatus.js`, which by default will try to use the config file at `~/.bstatus/config.js`, but an alternative config file can be used by running `./bstatus.js /path/to/config.js`.
+bstatus can be run by running the created node script with `./bstatus.js`, which by default will try to use the config file at `~/.config/bstatus/config.js`, and then `~/.bstatus/config.js` if that does not exists, but an alternative config file can be used by running `./bstatus.js /path/to/config.js`.

 CONFIGURING
 -----------